isarmstrong/clean-zombie-users/README.md

 Version 0.4d (beta)
 ==================

-If you have a WordPress site with lots spammer registrations, this plugin will delete any user who has never had a post or comment approved.

 == Description ==
 Anyone who has run a WordPress site for more than a few weeks knows that 95% of all site registrations typically come from spammers.
-When they can\'t get a comment approved, they just sit in the database, clogging up the works.
+When they can't get a comment approved, they just sit in the database, clogging up the works.

-We call these folks Zombie users, and they\'re coming for your brains.
+We call these folks Zombie users, and they're coming for your brains.

 This is a plugin designed to do one thing: clean up zombie users.